-An hourly service invoice is an official record of the hours a company or freelancer dedicated to completing one or several tasks.
-It is issued to customers and clients to collect payment for work performed as well as to inform clients of any important information or events that occurred during the job.
-The invoice includes fields for the parties’ contact information and billing details, a description of each job type performed, the number of hours dedicated to each service, each job’s hourly rate ($/hr), and the total value owed for each assignment-type.
+An hourly service invoice is an official record of the total hours a company or a freelancer has dedicated to completing one or several tasks.
+It is issued to customers and clients to collect payment for work performed and inform clients of any important information or events that occurred during the job.
+The invoice includes fields for the parties’ contact information and billing details, a description of each job type performed, the number of hours dedicated to each service, each job’s hourly rate ($/hr), and the total value owed for each assignment type.

 Table of Contents

 - How to Calculate Total Hours Worked

 - Pros & Cons of Charging by the Hour

 The simplest method of calculating the total number of hours an employee or contractor has worked on a project is by converting the work starting and end times into military time (also called 24-hour time).
 This allows both values to be subtracted from each other.
 As an example, if work began at 6:30 AM and ended at 3:00 PM, this would be written as 6:30 and 15:00.
 Subtracting 6:30 from 15:00 leaves us with 8:30 – the total length of time the worker spent on the job.

 To simplify the task of figuring out the total time worked, several online calculators can be used.
 They also go by the name of “Time Card Calculators” and “Timesheet Calculators.”
 A few recommended calculators are:

 - Time Clock Wizard’s “Time Card and Payroll Calculator“